martincostello/api/README.md

 ## Building and Testing

-To build and test the website run the following command using PowerShell Core:
+To build and test the website run the following command using PowerShell:

 ```powershell
 .\build.ps1